 Running your own benchmark

-The numbers above are a starting point.
-Real workloads vary by:- Payload size — a 12-field profile tokenises faster than a 120-field profile; a 1 KB profile differs from a 10 KB profile.
+- Payload size — a 12-field profile tokenises faster than a 120-field profile; a 1 KB profile differs from a 10 KB profile.

 - Search-index field count — each hashed index adds a small per-record cost.